Ottoman Empire in World War I: Russian SFSR

-Enver immediately instructed the Vehib Pasha, Third Army, to propose a ceasefire to Russia's Caucasus Army.
+Enver immediately instructed Vehib Pasha and the Third Army, to propose a ceasefire to Russia's Caucasus Army.
 Vehib cautioned withdrawing forces, as due to the politics in Russia—neither Russia's Caucasus Army nor Caucasian civil authorities could give assurances that an armistice would hold.
 On 7 November 1917 the Bolshevik Party led by Vladimir Lenin overthrew the Provisional Government in a violent coup plunged Russia into multitude of civil wars between different ethnic groups.
 The slow dissolution of Russia's Caucasus Army relieved one form of military threat from the east but brought another one.
 Russia was a long time threat, but at the same time kept the civil unrest in his land at bay without spreading to Ottomans in a violent.
-On 3 December the Ottoman foreign minister Ahmed Nesimi Bey informed the "Chamber of Deputies" about the prospects.
+On 3 December the Ottoman foreign minister Ahmed Nesimi Bey informed the Chamber of Deputies about the prospects.
 The Chamber discussed the possible outcomes and priorities.
 On 15 December Armistice between Russia and the Central Powers signed.
 On 18 December Armistice of Erzincan signed.
 The Bolsheviks' anti-imperialist formula of peace with no annexations and no indemnities was close to Ottoman position.
 The Bolsheviks' position brought a conflict with the Germany's aim to preserve control over the East European lands it occupied and with Bulgaria's claims on Dobruja and parts of Serbia.
 In December Enver informed the Quadruple Alliance that they would like to see a restoration to pre-Russo-Turkish War (1877–1878) borders, pointing out that only the Ottomans lost territory and that the territories at issue was inhabited primarily by Muslims.
 However the Ottomans did not push this position too hard, scared to fall back to bilateral agreements.
 On the other hand, Germany, Austria-Hungary, and Bulgaria clearly stood behind the pulling back of the Ottoman and Russian forces from Persia, which the Ottomans coveted control over.
 The ambassador to Berlin, Ibrahim Hakki Pasha, wrote: "Although Russia may be in a weakened state today, it is always an awesome enemy and it is probable that in a short time it will recover its former might and power.